ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 - Take universal actions such as passing or attacking.
 	- Pass - By passing, the other player becomes the active player.

+After one player finishes playing a card or taking an action, the other player becomes the active player.
+This repeats until both players choose to do nothing, at which point the round ends and you move onto the next one.

 ---
 ## Zones
 - Deck - Your deck of cards.